cp2k/cp2k/docs/methods/properties/x-ray/delta-kick.md

 next paragraphs, we will drop the vectorial behavior and discuss it later.

-In Linear-Response-TDDFT approaches, one computes the excited state promoted by an electric field oscillating at a specific frequency $\omega$ and then computes the transition dipole moment associated with such electronic transition.
-This transition dipole moment is then used to compute the polarizability for resonant or non-resonant frequency.
+In Linear-Response-TDDFT approaches, one computes the excited state promoted by an electric field oscillating at a specific frequency $\omega$ and then the transition dipole moment associated with such electronic transition.
+This transition dipole moment is then used to derive the polarizability for resonant or non-resonant frequency.

-In the Real-Time approach presented here, we will excite **all** the possible electronic transitions at the beginning of the simulation and then propagate this excited electronic cloud to observe the induced dipole moment.
-We will deduce the polarizability tensor for any frequency from this induced dipole moment.
+In the Real-Time approach presented here, we will excite **all** the possible electronic transitions at the beginning of the simulation by providing an istantaneous pulse containing all the frequencies The perturbed electronic wavefunction is then propagated and the fluctuations of the induced time dependent dipole moment are recorded .
+The polarizability tensor at any frequency is finally derived from the induced dipole moment.

-### The δ-kic
+### The $delta$-kick perturbation

-To apply the δ-kck, i.e., an intense electric field in a very sort time, the electronic structure is first obtained at the ground state, for instance using DFT, and then perturbed with an instantaneous electric field:
+To apply the $delta$-kick, i.e., an intense electric field in a very sort time, the electronic structure is first obtained at the ground state, for instance using DFT, and then perturbed with an instantaneous electric field:

 $$
 F(t) = F^0 \delta(t)